Coventry: Rugby Union

 At the beginning of the 2014–15 season, there were 14 clubs based in Coventry, playing at various levels of the English rugby union system.
-However, on 21 December 2014, this rose to 15, when Aviva Premiership club Wasps played their first home game at the Ricoh Arena, completing their relocation to the city.
+However, on 21 December 2014, this rose to 15, when Aviva Premiership club Wasps RFC played their first home game at the Ricoh Arena, completing their relocation to the city.
 This followed Wasps' purchase of Arena Coventry Limited (the company which runs the Ricoh Arena).
 The club announced that they will build a new 'state of the art' training complex in the area by 2016.

+Wasps' stay in the City ended in 2022 after the club collapsed into administration and were forced to relinquish their ownership of the arena.
+As it stands, Wasps currently have no plans to play in Coventry again.

 Coventry Rugby Football Club play in the RFU Championship, the second tier of the English rugby union system.
-The club enjoyed national success during the 1950s, the 1960s and 1970s, with many of its players playing for their countries, notable players include Ivor Preece, Peter Jackson, David Duckham, Fran Cotton and Danny Grewcock.
+The club enjoyed national success during the 1950s, 1960s and 1970s, with many of its players playing for their countries, notable players include Ivor Preece, Peter Jackson, David Duckham, Fran Cotton and Danny Grewcock.
 From 1921 to 2004, the club played at Coundon Road Stadium.
 Their current home ground is the Butts Park Arena, which was opened in 2004.

-Broadstreet R.F.C are the only other club to play in a 'National league', currently playing in National Division 2 North.
+Broadstreet R.F.C. are the only other club to play in a 'national league' currently playing in National Division 2 North.

 There are a further 12 clubs playing in the Midland divisions of the English Rugby Union system.
 In 2015, they included Barkers Butts RFC, Dunlop RFC, Earlsdon RFC, Pinley, Old Coventrians, Coventrians, Coventry Welsh, Stoke Old Boys RFC, Copsewood RFC, Keresley RFC, Old Wheatleyans RFC and Trinity Guild RFC.

 Both Coventry University and the University of Warwick compete in the British Universities and Colleges Sport (BUCS) Rugby competitions.